matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 Note that it would not cover endpoints where trying to join a room when the user is already joined would no-op, like `POST /_matrix/client/v3/join/{roomIdOrAlias}`.

-`M_INSUFFICIENT_POWER` would be when the authenticated user does not have the specific required power level to perform an action in the room.
+`M_INSUFFICIENT_POWER` would be when the authenticated user does not have the required power level to perform an action in the room.

 `M_NOT_JOINED` would be when the authenticated user is not joined to a room, but attempts to perform